nodegit/nodegit/README.md

 node.js libgit2 bindings
 ========================

-Tim Branyen @tbranyen and Tim Fontaine @tjfontaine
+Written by Tim Branyen @tbranyen with guidance from Tim Fontaine @tjfontaine

 Currently under active development, this branch will provide native extension methods to the libgit2 C API.